mkovachev/Casino/README.md

 <ol>
 <li>The slot machine consists of 4 rows of 3 symbols each.</li>
 <li>Each symbol has a probability chance to appear and a coefficient, which is used for calculating the stage won amount.
-The <br>won amount</br> is the sum of the coefficients of the symbols on the winning
+The <b>won amount</b> is the sum of the coefficients of the symbols on the winning
 row(s), multiplied by the bet amount.
 The <b>total balance</b> calculation formula is as follows:</li>
 <li><b>{Total balance} = ({Total balance} - {Bet amount}) + {Won amount}</b></li>
 <li>The Wildcard symbol can match with any other symbol, but has a coefficient of 0</li>